-This segment mainly focuses on the countless number of arguments I have had with Terrance, my son’s father, to pull up his pants.
+This segment mainly focuses on the countless arguments I have had with Terrance, my son’s father, to pull up his pants.
 My target audience was parents raising young men and for them to lead by example.
 I stress this fact because Terrance refuses to raise his pants above his behind and my son Jeremiah takes notice of this.
-As of right now, Jeremiah thinks it’s disgusting and likes to make fun of his father every time he can see his underwear.
-My fear is that as Jeremiah gets older and possibly sees more young men, possibly his friends sagging their pants, he might think it’s cool and something he should do as well.
-This is why as a parent, I keep trying to instill in him that nobody should be seeing his underwear while walking the streets.
-Terrance often gets annoyed at my constant nagging but I don’t feel he sees the importance in the decisions he makes.
-Believe it or not, Terrance is one of Jeremiah’s role models and one day might follow what he does.
-Throughout our many discussions on the issue, Terrance gave multiple reasons as to why he sags his pants, some I understand but still do not completely agree with.
+As of now, Jeremiah likes to make fun of his father every time he can see his underwear.
+My fear is that as Jeremiah gets older and sees more young men, possibly his friends, sagging their pants, he might think it’s cool and something he should do as well.
+This is why as a parent I keep trying to instill in him that nobody should be seeing his underwear while he walks the streets.
+Throughout our many discussions on the issue, Terrance gave multiple reasons as to why he sags his pants.
+Some of these I understand but still do not completely agree with.

 Bibliography